GFC-NAVIGATION/GFC/README.md

 # GFC
-These are foundation classes for Geomatic or GNSS developers，  Updating。。。。。。
+These are foundation classes for Geomatic and GNSS developers，Updating 。。。。。。